iSHAREScheme/Documentation/delegation/endpoint.rst

 Delegation Endpoint
 ===================

 Used to obtain delegation evidence from an Authorization Registry or Entitled Party which later is used in request headers for Service Provider :ref:`service endpoint requests<refServiceEndpoint>`.
+Alternatively, a Service Provider uses this endpoint to check for authorisation of the Service Consumer who is requesting a service.

 Request
 -------